Jonish99/pands-project2021/README.md

 irsSpc     -string
 smpId       -int/string

-The program.
+## Analysis.py
-1. The program uses the following Python libraries:
+The program is stored in the file analysis.py and be run off command line interface on a computer with python installed and the following python libraries:

 ```python